matus-kocik/django-template/README.md

 ## 📋 Usage

+1. Use this template on GitHub:

+    You can create a new repository using this template by clicking the "Use this template" button on the GitHub page of this repository.

-1. Clone this repository:
+2. Clone this repository:

     ```bash
     git clone https://github.com/matus-kocik/django-template.git
     cd django-template
     ```

-2. Install dependencies using Poetry:
+3. Install dependencies using Poetry:

     ```bash
     poetry install --no-root